The Shapeless Shapes of the World | Dec 2017

 The tragic and hopeful story of statelessness told by shapes

 A Stateless person is a person who is not considered as a national by any State under the operation of its law.
 Today, at least 10 million people around the world are stateless.
 A child is born stateless every ten minutes.
 Statelessness exists in every region of the world, but remains a largely “hidden.”
 Statelessness is the most acute violation of the right to a nationality, a well-entrenched principle of international human rights law.
 It’s a forceful, inhumane, and illegal removal and denial of one’s nationality.

 I wanted to communicate the injustice, absurdity, and urgency of statelessness and generate meaningful conversations and actions towards eradicating statelessness once and for all.
 By using simple geometric shapes I highlight the contradiction of recognizing someone as human, yet stripping away of all the essential rights that constitute “being human.”

-This book was created as an independent project in GHP 262: Emerging Issues in Humanitarian Response and Human Rights Protection at Harvard T.H.
+Advisors: Jacqueline Bhabha, Phuong Pham in GHP 262: Emerging Issues in Humanitarian Response and Human Rights Protection at Harvard T.H.
 Chan School of Public Health, Fall 2017.
-Advised by Jacqueline Bhabha and Phuong Pham.

 Full book on issuu